HowProgrammingWorks/InversionOfControl/sandboxedModule/en/README.md

 ## Description

+Putpose: learn how to create sandboxed context for modues to separate them and minimize cross-modules code coupling, extracting at least two abstraction layers (applied and system) and how to execute applied code in virtual environment, changing its behavior using IoC from system layer.

+## Files

 * `framework.js` - small piece of the framework, just to demonstrate IoC
 * `application.js` - small piece of the application, also for IoC demonstration